takitakitanana/fuzzmask/README.md

 It’s a series of techniques designed to obscure binary executable paths and increase the complexity of static analysis, using various encoding methods and transformations to evade detection and challenge reverse engineering efforts.

-On its own, it does little; it’s meant to be part of a broader attack framework, adding stealth to multi-layered offensive operations.
+On its own, it does little; it’s meant to be part of a broader attack framework, adding level to multi-layered offensive operations.

 ### Techniques

 - `?` matches exactly one character, allowing subtle character substitutions within a binary path while still resolving correctly.

-- `*` can match any sequence of characters, allowing a path to resolve even if characters in the middle or end of a binary name are obscured.
+- `*` can match any sequence of characters, allowing a path to resolve even if characters at the beginning, middle, or end of a binary name are obscured.

 - _More to be added soon™._